 A twitch is a small, involuntary contraction and relaxation of a muscle or group of muscles.
-The medical term for twitches is “fasciculations,” and they can occur in any muscular area, including the fingers.
+Medication side effects, physical exertion, fatigue, and excessive caffeine can all cause twitching in the fingers.

 People with finger twitching may worry that they are developing a neurological disorder.
 However, when this twitching does not accompany other symptoms, it is typically not a cause for concern.